LaubPlusCo/Docker-for-Sitecore-dev/containers/solr/6.6.0-bitnami-sitecore/readme.md

 1. Run the container > $ docker-compose up
 2. This will create a configsets folder under ./data/solr/data
 3. Stop the container again > $ docker-compose down
-3. Follow instructions [2] in the Sitecore docs found here to generate a new schema.xml
+3. Follow instructions [2] in the Sitecore docs [found here](https://kb.sitecore.net/articles/227897) to generate a new schema.xml
 4. Replace schema.xml files in the folders with Sitecore index names under ./data/solr/data
 5. Delete the folders with index names that are not used in the version of Sitecore (if any)
 6. If other indexes needed copy-paste an index folder, rename it, and edit the core.properties file in the copied folder to match the index name

+*__Note__*: Several known bugs in the generated schema.xml file exists for various versions of Sitecore.
+Using the files that exists in this repo should work for older versions and fix these bugs.
+It has currently not been tested though.

 #### Adding new SOLR cores